Performance Monitoring: Backend vs Front-end Solutions

 3. Real-Browser Monitoring.
 This type of front-end monitoring uses real browsers — rather than simulated browsers — to access a website or web application.
 This means it gathers information on exactly what a user would see if he or she accessed the site with the given criteria of the browser, geographic location, and type of Internet connection.
 This will allow you to fine-tune your site’s performance for certain criteria before any of your users run into problems.

 So What Should You Implement?

 Some solutions offer a front-to-back solution for performance monitoring.
-Others excel at either front-end or backend.
+Others excel at either the front end or backend.
 In the end, though, choosing a monitoring solution comes down to budget.
 Some are trivially cheap; others are thousands of dollars per month.
-On the high end are Gomez and Keynote, on the lower end there?s a host of open-source and bare-bones solutions.
+On the high end are Gomez and Keynote, and on the lower end, there’s a host of open-source and bare-bones solutions.